Leadership Overview

 Bard College has 4 executives leading key functions including strategy, finance, administration, and arts programming.

-Driven by a commitment to scholarship, the arts, and civic engagement, Bard College cultivates intellectual curiosity and develops partnerships to address societal issues within its enriching academic environment.
+Driven by a commitment to scholarship, the arts, and civic engagement, Bard College cultivates intellectual curiosity and public service through a unique core curriculum and enriching academic environment.

-Driven by a commitment to scholarship, the arts, and civic engagement, Bard College cultivates intellectual curiosity and develops partnerships to address societal issues within its enriching academic environment.
+Driven by a commitment to scholarship, the arts, and civic engagement, Bard College cultivates intellectual curiosity and public service through a unique core curriculum and enriching academic environment.

 Leadership Roles at Bard College